50 Life Goals Examples For a Long, Happy, and Successful Life

 Bad habits create unhealthy fixations and obsessions with things that dull your response to the life around you.

-Whether it is praying before bed, meditating before starting your day, or hiking to a Japanese mountain temple, some sort of spiritual practice is important to our health.
+Whether it is praying before bed, meditating before starting your day, or hiking to a Japanese mountain temple, some sort of spiritual practice can also be good to our health.

-It gives you clarity and allows you to feel more connected with yourself, the universe, and your own purpose.
+It gives us clarity and makes us feel more connected with ourselves, the universe, and our purpose.

-It’s not a secret – success can be an enormous source of happiness and confidence in our life.
+It’s not a secret – success can be an enormous source of happiness and confidence in our lives.

-These life goals examples focus on small, success-aimed life goal ideas that ultimately lead to a successful life.
+These life goals examples focus on small, success-aimed actions that can help us achieve a successful life.

-21. To Keep Learning New Skills Your Whole Life
+21. Keep Learning New Skills Your Whole Life

 Do you feel like you’re regularly falling into a bit of a rut?